spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/05-edge.md

 ## P6OS

-Palette provisions an immutable OS P6OS, embedded with a base Operating System such as Ubuntu, k3OS, etc., and one of the Kubernetes distributions such as CNCF (Cloud Native Computing Foundation), K3s (a Lightweight Kubernetes Distribution), or RKE (Rancher Kubernetes Engine).
+Palette provisions an immutable OS, P6OS, embedded with a base Operating System such as Ubuntu, k3OS, etc., and one of the Kubernetes distributions such as CNCF (Cloud Native Computing Foundation), K3s (a Lightweight Kubernetes Distribution), or RKE (Rancher Kubernetes Engine).
 Palette builds several of these based on the most desired versions of the base operating system and Kubernetes distribution.
 Examples s(Ubuntu20.0.4+CNCFK8s1.21.3, SLES+K3S).
 We also encourage our customers to build their own.

 ## Gearbox

-A Palette framework to build P6OS with elemental Toolkit.
+A Palette framework to build P6OS with [elemental Toolkit](https://rancher.github.io/elemental-toolkit/docs/getting-started/download/).
 This is made available to Palette customers to build custom P6OS using their own base Operating System.

 ## Palette Upgrade Controller

 A Kubernetes controller to be installed into the workload cluster to facilitate upgrades to new P6OS image.

-## TUI
+## Site Configuration Text User Interface (TUI)

-Interface to site operator to provide site specific settings - NW Settings (Static IP, DHCP, WAN, GW, Proxy) , Palette end point, Device ID override.
-Palette Edge Manager (Local API) - A web based application that provides APIs for supporting TUI operations & site diagnostics.
+The TUI is used to initially deploy the Palette system on the Edge Appliance and provide site specific settings to the site operator to provide site specific settings - NW Settings (Static IP, DHCP, WAN, GW, Proxy), Palette end point, Device ID override takes input from `unattended.yaml`.
+Can trigger set up with command line flag.

+Palette Edge Manager (Local API) - A **web based application** that provides APIs for supporting TUI operations & site diagnostics.
 ## Edge Appliances

 Palette supports several kinds of appliances for the Edge deployment.
 These appliances can be registered with the Palette Management Console and used for provisioning a Virtualized or a Native OS (Native Edge Deployment).
 The following is the list of all the Palette supported Edge appliance types: